 The Strength Running Podcast returns!
 And our guest – Mario Fraioli – is here to talk about coaching for runners.

-Mario is the founding head coach at Ekiden coaching, a 2:28 marathoner, and the 2012 Costa Rican Men’s Olympic Marathon Coach.
+Mario is a running coach, a 2:28 marathoner, and the 2012 Costa Rican Men’s Olympic Marathon Coach.

 Formerly a Senior Editor at Competitor Magazine, he’s also a cross country All-American and the author of the Official Rock ‘n Roll Guide to Marathon and Half Marathon Training.